-Department Head of Arts and Religious Education
+Department Head of Arts, Maths, PE and Early Childhood Education

 PhD Education from the National College of Art and Design, Dublin (2010)

 MSc in Technology and Learning from University of Dublin, Trinity College (2014)

 H.Dip.
 Community Arts Education from the National College of Art and Design, Dublin (2003)